chriselsen/AWS-BYOIP-Propagation/README.md

 action: advertise
 prefix: 2602:fb2a:ff::/48
 asn: 213151
-date: 2022-10-13 00:00:05
+date: 2023-11-20 20:00:06 UTC
-timestamp: 1665619205.24
+timestamp: 1700510406.78
 ```

-Calculating the difference of these timestamps ( 1665619241.04 - 1665619205.24 = 35.8 ) will therefore allow you to determine that this particular ASN at PAIX, Palo Alto, California, US had converged to have a path for the IPv6 prefix ```2602:fb2a:ff::/48``` at 35.8 seconds after the [AdvertiseByoipCidr](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_AdvertiseByoipCidr.html) API was called.
+Calculating the difference of these timestamps ( 1700510430.03 - 1700510406.78 = 23.25 ) will therefore allow you to determine that this particular ASN at NYIIX, New York City, New York, US had converged to have a path for the IPv6 prefix ```2602:fb2a:ff::/48``` at 23.25 seconds after the [AdvertiseByoipCidr](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_AdvertiseByoipCidr.html) API was called.

 If you are only interested in learning when a certain ASN - e.g. AS213151 - receives the update, stick ```^213151``` into the "path" field if that ASN [peers with RIPE RIS](https://www.ris.ripe.net/peerlist/all.shtml) or ```213151``` otherwise.